 Application materials, including any letters of reference, will be handled in accordance with the protection of privacy provisions of "The Freedom of Information and Protection of Privacy" (Manitoba).
 Please note that curriculum vitae may be provided to participating members of the search process.

-Application packages should be submitted electronically to:
+Application packages should be submitted by email to:

 Chair, MSW-IK Program Recruitment & Hiring Committee